ricardomrcruz/PHP_Google_Search_Console_API_Client/README.md

 ### Prerequisites

-Ensure PHP and Composer are installed on your server.
+Ensure PHP and Composer are installed on your server and machine.
 These are vital for dependency management and script execution.

 - PHP: [Installation Guide](https://www.php.net/manual/en/install.php)
 - Composer: [Getting Started Guide](https://getcomposer.org/doc/00-intro.md)